For the sake of clarity, the following briefly describes what is important for the application number:

 I've been told I can apply for my NIE card through the Spanish consulate.
 Is this true?
 If yes, what benefits does your service offer over applying through a Spanish consulate?

 Yes, this is entirely true.
 The primary benefit of using our service as opposed to applying through a Spanish consulate is speed.
-The average time required for an individual to obtain their NIE number via applying through a Spanish consulate is 12 weeks.
+The average time required for an individual to obtain their NIE number via applying through a Spanish consulate is 115 working days.
 This varies from one country to the next, we encourage people to contact their closest Spanish consulate first and enquire about their turnaround time.

 Our Global Service